davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 [Kurt Godel](https://en.wikipedia.org/wiki/Kurt_G%C3%B6del), an Austrian logician -- just out of graduate school and only 25 years old -- published a paper titled "On Formally Undecidable Propositions of 'Principia Mathematica' and Related Systems".
-In it he proved what is today known as the _Incompleteness of Arithmetic_:
+In it he solved Hilbert's second problem, proving what is today known as the _Incompleteness of Arithmetic_:

 > There is no finite, consistent set of rules from which every truth of arithmetic can be inferred.

 Put another way: arithmetic is not mere symbol manipulation.
-There is no way to avoid inconsistency/paradox.
+There is no way to avoid the inconsistency/paradox that Frege's system was shown to succumb to.
 It is simply impossible.

 Frege's program -- the animating principle behind nearly 75 years of research in mathematics -- was finally dead.